riot/riot/doc/guide/index.md

 </login>
 ```

-Of course these named elements can be referred on HTML as well. `<div>{ username.value }</div>`
+Of course these named elements can be referred in HTML as well. `<div>{ username.value }</div>`

 ## Event handlers

-A function that deals with DOM events is called and "event handler".
+A function that deals with DOM events is called an "event handler".
 Event handlers are defined as follows:

 ```
 <login>